Abu Dhabi client case studies

 With all the documents submitted and two follow up telephone calls to get status updates, our Incorporation Team received notification the Mark’s company had been accepted as a Chamber member, and that the intended company name had been approved, within ten days.
 The next stage was for our Incorporation Team to submit the new company’s Memorandum of Association to the Abu Dhabi Chamber of Commerce.
 The Memorandum of Association detailed the structure of the new company formation, including Hassan as the 51% shareholder and Mark as the sole director.
 Before it could be submitted, the corporate documents were couriered to Mark in Australia for his signature and return to our Singapore office, from where they were forwarded to our UAE team for submission to the Chamber.

 The next step was to obtain a Capital Contribution Certificate for the company, confirming that the minimum required capital (in the case of an Abu Dhabi LLC this is US$40,000) had been paid up into a UAE bank.
-Our Banking Team approached the National Bank of Abu Dhabi to open an ESCROW account, a process which took three working days.
+Our Banking Team approached a local bank in Abu Dhabi to open an ESCROW account, a process which took three working days.
 The bank was also able to issue a Capital Contribution Certificate, which was then submitted to the Chamber of Commerce by our Incorporation Team.

 The next legal requirement in the process was to secure approval from the body which oversees the Client’s principal activity.
 In this case, the application was referred by our Incorporation Team to the UAE Supreme Petroleum Council for approval.
 Once a week for three weeks our staff in Abu Dhabi called the Chamber of Commerce, the Supreme Petroleum Council and the Municipality to check on progress, so we could update Mark.
 One of our Incorporation Team then visited the Supreme Petroleum Council in person, and was able to secure verbal approval that the new company had been incorporated.
 Three days later, we received written confirmation from the Supreme Petroleum Council that the company had been incorporated.